 Dave Ramsey’s 7 baby steps to financial freedom are:

-- Baby Step 1 – $1,000 to start an emergency fund.
+- Baby Step 1 – Build a $1,000 emergency fund

-- Baby Step 2 – Pay off all debt using the debt snowball.
+- Baby Step 2 – Pay off all debt using the debt snowball

-- Baby Step 4 – Invest 15% of household income into Roth IRAs and pre-tax retirement.
+- Baby Step 4 – Invest 15% of household income into Roth IRAs and pre-tax retirement

-- Baby Step 5 – College funding for children.
+- Baby Step 5 – College funding for children

-- Baby Step 6 – Pay off home early.
+- Baby Step 6 – Pay off home early

-- Baby Step 7 – Build wealth and give!
+- Baby Step 7 – Build wealth and give

 I like these, and completely agree that for most people, these steps are great for building wealth and reaching financial freedom.
-If a person doesn’t have $1,000 in the bank, then that should be goal number 1 on the way to financial freedom.
+If a person doesn’t have $1,000 in the bank, then that should be goal number one on the way to financial freedom.
 Next, pay off your consumer debt and start saving for the future.
 Finally, become fully debt free and share your wealth with the less fortunate.